Ingenium-Games/ingenium/nui/MIGRATION.md

 ### Issue: Exports not working

 **Solution:**
-1. Verify ig.core is started before your resource
+1. Verify ingenium is started before your resource
 2. Check resource name is correct: `exports['ingenium']:...`
 3. Restart your resource after updating